On Direct Distribution Matching for Adapting Segmentation Networks: Formulation

-The model in \cite{tsai2018learning} alternates the training of two networks: (i) a discriminator (\cref{fig:conceptualcomparison:a}), which learns a decision boundary $D(S(X))$ that distinguishes between source and target outputs; and (ii) a segmentation network that uses the learned decision boundary, thereby encouraging the target outputs to be similar to those in the source (\cref{fig:conceptualcomparison:b}).
-Rather than using an intermediate domain discriminator, our direct method (\cref{fig:conceptualcomparison:c}) unifies distribution matching and segmentation in a single loss.
+The model in \cite{tsai2018learning} alternates the training of two networks: a discriminator, which learns to distinguish between source and target outputs; and a segmentation network, which is trained using the discriminator.
+The discriminator is used to encourage the target outputs to be similar to those of the source domain.
+Rather than using an intermediate domain discriminator, our direct method unifies distribution matching and segmentation in a single loss.
 Therefore, it simplifies segmentation adaptation by avoiding extra adversarial steps, while improving both the quality, stability and efficiency of training.
 While adversarial training achieved outstanding performances in image classification, our numerical evidence and intuition suggest that it may not be suitable for segmentation, in which case learning a discriminator boundary is much more complex as it solves for predictions in an exponentially large label space.
-In fact, intuitively, a large label space implies large spaces of possible solutions for discriminator boundaries and target predictions, both of which are latent; see dashed boundaries and data points in \cref{fig:conceptualcomparison:a}.
-Therefore, alternating both adversarial and prediction tasks in segmentation might cause much more significant instabilities than in image classification tasks, as we will see later in our experiments.
+In fact, intuitively, a large label space implies large spaces of possible solutions for discriminator boundaries and target predictions, both of which are latent; see dashed boundaries and data points in Fig.~\ref{fig:conceptualcomparison:a}.
+Alternating both adversarial and prediction tasks in segmentation can cause more significant instabilities than in image classification tasks, as we will see later in our experiments.

-Another important difference between our approach and adversarial training is that we account for the fact that target and source label predictions are similar up to some geometric transformations.
-Such a prior information is very common and useful in medical imaging problems but adversarial approaches do not have mechanisms to take advantage of it.
+Another important difference between our approach and adversarial training is that we account for the fact that target and source data have a common ground truth in the label space, up to some geometric transformation.
+Such prior information is very common and useful in medical imaging problems, but adversarial approaches do not have mechanisms to take advantage of it.